pranavrai070/LMS/README.md

 Content Repository Module:

-run the command in terminal : python manage.py runserver if you want to run the server on a specific port the just write : python manage.py runserver 9005 9005 is your port
+run the command in terminal : python manage.py runserver if you want to run the server on a specific port then just write : python manage.py runserver 9005 9005 is your port

+Added Features: routes added to GET and POST of courses,lessons,assessments (e.g:http://127.0.0.1:8000/courses/,assessments,lessons).

 Django models for storing and organizing educational resources.